katerina-kossler/hiking-habit/README.md

 # Hiking Habit

-# Motivation
+Hiking Habit is a personal project built over the course of two months to gain experience designing, building and deploying full-stack web-application.<br/>
+This project was inspired by my love of hiking and was built to help me track my progress as a novice hiker.<br/>
+Hiking-habit was not built was the intention of building usual users or for comercial gain.<br/>

+## Contents
 * [Features](#features)
 * [The Stack](#techstack)
 * [Set-up & Installation](#installation)
 * [Version 2.0](#v2)

-- screenshots / gifs of accessing site
-- steps to get app up and running features
-- info on seeding, etc
-- links to deployed project
-- next steps
-- how to contribute

-hiking habit is a personal project built over the course of two months to gain experience building and fully deploying a web-app.
-Hiking-habit was not built was the intention of building usual users or for comercial gain.

 ## <a name="features"></a>Features
+* user registration & log-in
+* trail search based on zipcode and other optional criteria
+* hike creation from trail search
+* hike completion & cancelation
+* hike result generation for completed hikes
+* goal creation & cancelation
+* view progress (via completed hikes) towards different goals

 ## <a name="techstack"></a>The Stack
-Languages, Frameworks, Libraries, & Related Technologies **Backend**
+###Languages, Frameworks, Libraries, & Related Technologies <br/>
+**Backend**
 Python, Flask, SQLAlchemy, PostgreSQL, pgeocode <br/>
 **Frontend**